deep-thought-labs/infinite/guides/development/SCRIPTS.md

 ℹ Genesis file customized successfully for mainnet!
 ```

+**Configuration Files**:
+The script reads all network-specific values from JSON configuration files located in `scripts/genesis-configs/`:
+- `mainnet.json` - Production network configuration
+- `testnet.json` - Testing network configuration (similar to mainnet)
+- `creative.json` - Experimental playground network configuration (minimal fees, no inflation)

+These files contain all parameters for each network, making it easy to modify values without editing the script code.
+The structure is consistent across all three files, with different values for each network.

 **Prerequisites**:
 - `jq` must be installed
 - Valid `genesis.json` file must exist
+- Configuration file for the specified network must exist in `scripts/genesis-configs/`

 **Notes**:
 - The script creates a timestamped backup automatically